keerthik26/customer-browser/README.md

 we would love you to include unit tests for your submission.

 ##Approach
-Built Spring MVC Web application which consumes store's V2 REST API's using Spring's WebClient and renders the required view (HTML page) to the client using Thymeleaf engine
+Built Spring MVC Web application which consumes store's V2 REST API's using Spring's WebClient component and renders the required view as HTML page to the client using Thymeleaf template engine.

+I chose below technologies as I'm familiar with them.
+So I can focus more on Designing part of the application

-## Dependencies
+## Tech stack
 * Language - `Java`
 * Dependency Injection framework - `Spring Boot`
 * Java Template Engine - `Thymeleaf`
 * Styling - `Bootstrap`
 * Logging - `slf4`
 * Build tool - `Maven`

-## Code Repository
-Source code repository link [GitHub](https://github.com/keerthik26/customer-browser).

 ## Set up
-1. Clone the project from [GitHub](https://github.com/keerthik26/customer-browser).
+1. Clone the project from [GitHub](https://github.com/keerthik26/customer-browser) repository.
 2. Build the Jar file using Maven `mvnw clean package`.
    It generates `customer-browser-1.0-SNAPSHOT.jar` file in the project's target folder.